Road–rail vehicle: Road–rail buses

 In the 1930s, the Evans Products Company in the USA marketed the Evans Auto-Railer, a bus designed to also travel on railway tracks.
-The Evans Auto-Railer could also transport freight of 2.5–3t and go on wet, icy and snow-covered railtracks.
+The Evans Auto-Railer could also transport freight of 2.5–3 t and go on wet, icy and snow-covered railtracks.
 In the winter of 1934/35, an experimental unit travelled 2500 mi.

 In the early 1940s, the engineer Talon developed a system in which a normal street bus ran on rails and was able to pull a light Decauville railcar sidecar.
 The bus drove over a special ramp to two-track wagons after which the front wheels no longer touched the rails, but the inside of the rear double wheels remained in contact with the track.
 At least one of the vehicles powered by wood gas was used in the summer of 1943 on the 54 km long railway line from Carcassonne to Quillan.

-The german Deutsche Bundesbahn operated buses, called the Schi-Stra-Bus, which could be fitted with separate bogies in different areas from the 1950s to the 1970s.
+The German Deutsche Bundesbahn operated buses, called the Schi-Stra-Bus, which could be fitted with separate bogies in different areas from the 1950s to the 1970s.

-In 1967/68, two Red Arrow Lines diesel buses were converted so that they could also run on rails.
-Thieexperiment did not succeed because the requirements for railcars and road vehicles were too different.
+In 1967/68, two Red Arrow Line diesel buses were converted so that they could also run on rails.
+This experiment did not succeed because the requirements for railcars and road vehicles were too different.

 In 1983, the Greater London Council considered investing £230,000 into the Lucas rail-bus, which could run on roads and rail tracks.
 The original concept was developed by Lucas Aerospace workers in the 1970s.
 In 1980/1981, the workers' combine built a prototype out of a second-hand Bristol bus.
 The enthusiasm arose from the opportunity to cut costs on rail vehicle production by partially integrating bus parts.
 Two challenges had to be solved: the consequences of collisions with much heavier rail vehicles and the supervision of the transition from road to rail.